KasparEtter/ef1p/pages/email/email.md

 Since DKIM keys are valid for the whole domain and cannot be restricted to individual users, messages are usually signed by the outgoing mail server after authenticating the user.
-If you are the only user of your domain and your email service provider doesn't support DKIM, you could add a DKIM signature to a message before submitting it to the outgoing mail server but I'm not aware of any mail client which supports this.
+If you are the only user of your domain and your email service provider doesn't support DKIM, you could add a DKIM signature to a message before submitting it to the outgoing mail server, but I'm not aware of any mail client which supports this.
 Since DKIM keys can be revoked at any time after a message has been delivered, DKIM signatures are typically verified by incoming mail servers, which record the result in the